AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 $$

 Now it also makes sense as to why those single numbers are called scalars.
 A scalar basically scales all the elements of the matrix by its value.
-In the previous example, all elements were scaled by
+In the previous example, all elements were scaled by an integer of 2.